grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **investigate**:

-- Check for which route the alert fired (see [Mimir routes by path](#mimir-routes-by-path))
+- Check for which route the alert fired (see [Fire routes by path](#fire-routes-by-path))
-  - Write path: open the `Mimir / Writes` dashboard
+  - Write path: open the `Fire / Writes` dashboard
-  - Read path: open the `Mimir / Reads` dashboard
+  - Read path: open the `Fire / Reads` dashboard
-- Looking at the dashboard you should see in which Mimir service the error originates
+- Looking at the dashboard you should see in which Fire service the error originates
   - The panels in the dashboard are vertically sorted by the network path (eg. on the write path: gateway -> distributor -> ingester)
 - If the failing service is going OOM (`OOMKilled`): scale up or increase the memory
 - If the failing service is crashing / panicking: look for the stack trace in the logs and investigate from there
   - If crashing service is query-frontend, querier or store-gateway, and you have "activity tracker" feature enabled, look for `found unfinished activities from previous run` message and subsequent `activity` messages in the log file to see which queries caused the crash.
 - When using Memberlist as KV store for hash rings, ensure that Memberlist is working correctly.
-See instructions for [`MimirGossipMembersMismatch`](#MimirGossipMembersMismatch) alert.
+See instructions for [`FireGossipMembersMismatch`](#FireGossipMembersMismatch) alert.

 #### Alertmanager

 How to **investigate**:

-- Looking at `Mimir / Alertmanager` dashboard you should see in which part of the stack the error originates
+- Looking at `Fire / Alertmanager` dashboard you should see in which part of the stack the error originates
 - If some replicas are going OOM (`OOMKilled`): scale up or increase the memory
 - If the failing service is crashing / panicking: look for the stack trace in the logs and investigate from there

-### MimirIngesterUnhealthy
+### FireIngesterUnhealthy

 This alert goes off when one or more ingesters are marked as unhealthy.
 Check the ring web page to see which ones are marked as unhealthy.
 You could then check the logs to see if there are any related to involved ingesters, f.ex: `kubectl logs -f ingester-01 --namespace=prod`.
 A simple way to resolve this may be to click the "Forget" button on the ring page, especially if the pod doesn't exist anymore.
 It might not exist anymore because it was on a node that got shut down, so you could check to see if there are any logs related to the node that pod is/was on, f.ex.: `kubectl get events --namespace=prod | grep cloud-provider-node`.

-### MimirMemoryMapAreasTooHigh
+### FireMemoryMapAreasTooHigh

-This alert fires when a Mimir process has a number of memory map areas close to the limit.
+This alert fires when a Fire process has a number of memory map areas close to the limit.
 The limit is a per-process limit imposed by the kernel and this issue is typically caused by a large number of mmap-ed failes.

 How to **fix** it: